Explore Courses

 3. VWO: VWO is a six-year program that offers a strong emphasis on academic subjects.
 Graduates are eligible for research universities (WO).

-Education Levels in the Netherlands Higher Education System
+Education Levels in Netherlands

 The higher education system in the Netherlands offers a versatile and structured approach to cater to the diverse needs and backgrounds of students.
 For Grade 12 to undergraduate students considering education in the Netherlands, comprehending the Dutch educational framework beyond secondary school is paramount.